The long tailpipe: Carbon footprint in the United States

+Source: Union of Concerned Scientists, 2012.
+Notes: The Nissan Leaf is the baseline car for the assessment, with an energy consumption rated by EPA at 34 kWh/100 mi or 99 miles per gallon gasoline equivalent (2.4 L/100 km) combined.
+The ratings are based on a region's mix of electricity sources and its average emissions intensity over the course of a year.
+In practice the electricity grid is very dynamic, with the mix of power plants constantly changing in response to hourly, daily and seasonal electricity demand, and availability of electricity resources.

 An analysis of EPA power plant data from 2016 showed improvement in mpg-equivalent ratings of electric cars for nearly all regions, with a national weighted average of 80 mpg for electric vehicles.
 The regions with the highest ratings include upstate New York, New England, and California at over 100 mpg, while only Oahu, Wisconsin, and part of Illinois and Missouri are below 40 mpg, though still higher than nearly all gasoline cars.

 This information has been updated in 2025 by the ICCT, an international, independent non-profit research organization.
 In 2025, in most major cities, battery powered electric vehicles in normal operation use 25% or even less of the internal combustion engine.
 According to the ICCT, battery powered electric vehicles use about 70% less energy than internal combustion engine vehicles.

 Criticism

 The long tailpipe has been the target of criticism, ranging from claims that many estimates are methodologically flawed to estimates that state that electricity generation in the United States will become less carbon-intensive over time.
 Tesla Motors CEO Elon Musk published his own criticism of the long tailpipe.

 The extraction and refining of carbon based fuels and its distribution is in itself an energy intensive industry contributing to CO_{2} emissions.
 In 2007 U.S. refineries consumed 39353 million kWh, 70769 million lbs of steam and 697593 million cubic feet of Natural Gas.
 And the refining energy efficiency for gasoline is estimated to be, at best, 87.7%.